Skip to content

 More than paper.
 A Special Needs Trust drafted for the life it actually has to serve.

-A Special Needs Trust has to carry its beneficiary through decades of changing funding sources, state-law shifts, and life stages — all without ever costing them their SSI or Medicaid eligibility.
-Drafting that requires depth the billable-hour model doesn't scale to.
+Bough drafts third-party Special Needs Trusts — the kind you set up for a loved one using your assets, so the trust can hold a lifetime's worth of care without ever counting against SSI or Medicaid.
+A document like that has to carry the beneficiary through decades of changing funding sources, state-law shifts, and life stages.
+Drafting it requires depth the billable-hour model doesn't scale to.
 That's the twenty percent Bough is built for: getting the document right, the first time, with the specifics your situation actually needs.

 A trust worth a lifetime is drafted for all fifty years — not just the signing day.